HackerUSA-CE/sdai-ic-d4-1-css-basics/README.md

 # Try it Together | Basics of CSS Styling

 ## Branch Management
 These activities use several branches.
-After watching your instructor's initial demo, you'll need to use two branches in order.

-First, you'll need to use the `together` branch to try an activity alongside your instructor.
-This may be very similar to the demo you saw, but you'll get to practice these skills, too.
-Next, you'll use the `yourself` branch to push yourself and learn more.
+Now that you've seen the demo and tackled the challenges in the `together` branch, it's time to go `solo`, push yourself, and learn more.

 Getting hands on like this teaches you a lot, but you can still ask your AI and your instructor for help.

 You can switch branches by using this command: